 In earlier times the mill was the center of community life.
 People exchanged news and gossip as they waited for the miller to grind their grain.
 In the 19th century Alois Kopriva played the violin, entertaining his guests with gypsy music.
 Kopriva was also an advocate for women’s right to vote.

 As recently as the 1940’s, farmers still brought their wheat and corn to be ground at the mill.
 Miller Schaeffer ground natural wheat at the mill and shipped his “health food” to customers in 42 states.

-The Stony Brook Grist Mill is open to the public for guided tours with a miller on weekends, mid-April through mid-October, 12 – 4:30 p.m.
+The Stony Brook Grist Mill will be open to the public for guided tours with a miller on Saturdays and Sundays, 12 – 4:30 p.m. starting Saturday, April 23, 2016 through mid-October.
 Admission is $2 for adults and $1 for children.